chromo gapfill

 chromo scaffold --gfa remains report-only. chromo gapfill is the explicit

-sequence-changing command, and it only changes sequence when --apply is set.
+sequence-changing command, and it only changes sequence when --apply is paired

 This keeps evidence review separate from FASTA construction.